Tax-deferred annuity and Roth 403b program

 The annual limit for 403(b) contributions is a combined limit.
 This limit applies whether 403(b) contributions are made pre-tax (under the TDA), after-tax (as Roth contributions) or as a combination of both.
 For more information, see the retirement tax savings limits.

-- With 15 or more years of service to VCU you may be eligible for an additional catch-up election in the TDA or Roth 403(b).
-To request information about catch-up eligibility, contact email@example.com.
+- With 15 or more years of service to VCU, you may be eligible for an additional catch-up election in the TDA or Roth 403(b) program.
+To request information about catch-up eligibility, contact firstname.lastname@example.org.

-- If you are within 3 years of your normal retirement age, you may be eligible for the standard catch-up contribution to the DCP.
+- If you are within three years of your normal retirement age, you may be eligible for the standard catch-up contribution to the DCP.
 For further information, review the standard catch-up document .

 - Use the online pay calculator to determine how much to tax-defer.
-You can change your contributions at any time by submitting the appropriate form(s):
+You can change your contributions at any time by using the following instructions:

-- For the TDA, use the Salary Reduction Agreement .
+- For the TDA, complete the Salary Reduction Agreement (SRA) .

-In the 2014 calendar year, employee contribution limits for the VCU 403(b) Tax-Deferred Annuity (TDA) and the VRS 457 Deferred Compensation Plan (DCP) will be unchanged.
-Current employee contribution elections will remain in force automatically and no action is required to continue those contributions in 2014.
-Employees may change voluntary contributions at any time by completing a Salary Reduction Agreement for the TDA or a Payroll Authorization Form for the DCP.
+Current employee contribution elections will remain in force automatically and no action is required to continue those contributions in 2016.
+Employees may change voluntary contributions at any time by completing a Salary Reduction Agreement for the TDA or visit the Commonwealth of Virginia 457 page to make changes to the DCP.

 Generally, distributions from TDA, Roth 403(b) and Cash Match plans are not available while employed by VCU.
 For information on your distribution options, please contact your vendor.